-Table 3 shows all pins and their assigned digital or analog functions ordered by GPIO port number.
+Table 3 shows all pins and their assigned digital or analog functions in order of the GPIO port number.
 The default function after reset is listed first.
-All port pins have internal pull-up resistors enabled after reset with the exception of the true open-drain pins PIO0_4 and PIO0_5.
+All port pins have internal pull-up resistors enabled after reset except for the true open-drain pins PIO0_4 and PIO0_5.